Adjusting To Life After Divorce

 When I was eight years old, I witnessed my parents relationship devolve into constant tension.
-Each argument between them was agonizing, and a constant deafening silence filled my mind as my parents became increasingly more hostile.
-Being a child, I couldn’t understand why my parents were no longer going to be married or living under the same roof.
-Once our house was divided, my happiness dwindled and my consistency was shattered.
+Each argument between them was agonizing.
+And my parents became increasingly hostile.
+As a child, I couldn’t understand why my parents were no longer going to be married.
+Once our house was divided, I lost my happiness and my consistency was shattered.

-Years passed, yet I never became comfortable with my parents living in two separate homes.
-Because I spent the majority of my time at my mother’s house, I formed a routine and became at peace with my environment.
-On the other hand, going to my father’s house every other weekend took me out of my element and comfort zone.
-I wanted to stay where I was familiar with everything, where all my belongings were situated, where I didn’t have to pack a bag to stay over night; unfortunately, that’s not how divorce works.
+Years passed, but I never became comfortable living between two homes.
+Because I spent the majority of my time at my mother’s house, I had a routine there.
+On the other hand, going to my father’s house every other weekend took me out of my comfort zone.
+I wanted one home with all my belongings.
+I hated packing an overnight bag.
+Unfortunately, that’s not how divorce works.

-Becoming an adolescent was tough enough with all the foreign feelings and new responsibilities I acquired—on top of the new challenge of accepting my parents’ second marriages.
-I didn’t want my parents to be with anyone else; however, I was mature enough to want the best for the both of them and for them to be happy.
+Becoming an adolescent was tough enough with all the foreign feelings and new responsibilities.
+It was even harder to accep my parents’ second marriages.
+I didn’t want my parents to be with anyone else.
+However, I was mature enough to want the best for the both of them and for them to be happy.

 Yet my consistency was again destroyed with the addition of these new authority figures.
-I hated the idea of someone to whom I owed no respect or obedience being allowed to tell me what to do in my own home.
+I hated that someone to whom I owed no respect could tell me what to do in my own home.
 This created a tension between my parents and me, especially in my mother’s household.
 I have always been independent and rebellious, and my step-parents could instantly fuel a fire in me with just one word or action.

 Luckily, my parents started to value my opinion, and I was no longer forced to be shipped back and forth between houses like a package.
-I made my own schedule and decisions, yet it was stressful not being able to see and spend time with my dad more conveniently and consistently.
+I made my own schedule and decisions, which was great.
+But it was stressful finding time to spend with my dad.

-The fact that I always chose to stay with my mom and never my dad made me feel guilty and frustrated.
-However, now that I’m an older teenager and more able to rely on myself, I am starting to come to terms with my parents’ divorce and am better able to handle my feelings and make the most out of the time I spend with my family.
+I felt guilty that I always chose to stay with my mom and never my dad.
+However, I’m finally starting to come to terms with my parents’ divorce.
+Now that I’m an older teenager, I am more able to rely on myself.
+I am better able to handle my feelings.
+Thankfully, I now make the most out of the time I spend with my family.

-Even though my parents’ divorce has been one of the toughest things I’ve experienced emotionally, I believe it has made me stronger.
+My parents’ divorce has been one of the toughest things I’ve experienced emotionally.
+But now I see that it has made me a stronger person.